projecttacoma/cqm-models/README.md

 For the versions available, see [tags on this repository](https://github.com/projecttacoma/cqm-models/tags).

 ## Publish a New Version
-Create a PR to merge into the master branch with the title ‘Release x.y.z’, where x.y.z is the npm version number.
+Create a PR to merge into the master branch with the title ‘Release x.y.z’, where x.y.z is the new package number.
 This will trigger the npm-publish GitHub workflow.

 ## License